kjgarza/kjgarza.github.io/portfolio/case-b.md

   slug: product
   headline: Discovery
   content: |
-    Our team ran a [survey](https://zenodo.org/record/3476545#.YwOYF-xBxqt) with key stakeholders to identify the main challenges with the existing usage processing services and technical capabilities in the stakeholder groups.
+    Our team ran a   <a class="kglink" href="https://zenodo.org/record/3476545#.YwOYF-xBxqt">survey</a> with key stakeholders to identify the main challenges with the existing usage processing services and technical capabilities in the stakeholder groups.
 Based on the survey findings, I set up to define a web tracker as opposed to a usage processing service.
 That would reduce the main challenges the stakeholder groups had (time spent in processing and transferring logs)
   media:
     image: "/uploads/2022/02/18/designsprint-eosc.png"
     alt_text: Design Sprint Board for Metadata Harvesting Service